Extending structures I: the level of groups: Group extending structures and unified products

 \item[(ES7)] For any $s\in S$ there exists $s'\in S$ such that $s' \ast s = 1_S$. \end{enumerate} \end{theorem}

-Before going into the proof of the theorem we note that $(ES3)$ and $(ES4)$ are exactly, mutatis-mutandis, the compatibility conditions \equref{2} and \equref{3} from the definition of a matched pair of groups while $(ES5)$ and $(ES6)$ are deformations via the right action $\lhd$ of the compatibility conditions \equref{WA} and \equref{CC} from the definition of a crossed system of groups.
+Before going into the proof of the theorem we note that $(ES3)$ and $(ES4)$ are exactly, mutatis-mutandis, the compatibility conditions \equref{2} and \equref{3} from the definition of a matched pair of groups while $(ES5)$ and $(ES6)$ are deformations via the right action $\triangleleft$ of the compatibility conditions \equref{WA} and \equref{CC} from the definition of a crossed system of groups.
 The axiom $(ES1)$ is called the \emph{twisted associativity condition} as it measures how far $\ast$ is from being associative, i.e. from being a group structure on $S$.

-\begin{proof} We know that $(1_{H}, 1_{S})$ is a unit for the operation \equref{13a}.
-We prove now that the operation $\cdot$ given by \equref{13a} is associative if and only if the compatibility conditions $(ES1) - (ES6)$ hold.
+\begin{proof} We know that $(1_{H}, 1_{S})$ is a unit for the operation defined by \equref{13a}.
+We prove now that $\cdot$ given by \equref{13a} is associative if and only if the compatibility conditions $(ES1) - (ES6)$ hold.
 Assume first that $\cdot$ is associative and let $h$, $h_{1}$, $h_{2} \in H$ and $s$, $s_1$, $s_{2} \in S$.
 The associativity condition